Beef Ragu Pasta

 This Pot Roast Pasta is slow-cooked in the oven with a beef chuck roast, tomatoes, red wine, and aromatics to make a flavorful pasta sauce.

-So it’s been the season of comfort foods: hearty, filling, and delicious entrees like this beef burgundy pasta.
-There’s every reason to crank up the oven and let the beef, veggies, and wine commingle and magically transform into a flavorful pasta topping.
+- It’s an excellent reason to crank up the oven and let the beef, veggies, and wine commingle and magically transform into a flavorful pasta topping.

 We are huge fans of Julia Child’s classic Boeuf Bourguignon or beef burgundy.
 This recipe utilizes many of the same ingredients, though without mushrooms or bacon.
-Also, instead of simmering beef chunks in a wine sauce, the chuck or pot roast is shredded then combined with the penne pasta, veggies, and juices.
+Also, instead of simmering beef chunks in a wine sauce, the chuck or pot roast is shredded and then combined with the penne pasta, veggies, and juices.
 This entree has become a family favorite and I put it on the menu at least once in the dead of winter.

 - Use a chuck roast as it’s more flavorful than a leaner cut of beef.
 Just make sure to remove some of the excess fat when prepping and/or shredding the meat.